Equidistribution of $q$-orbits of closed geodesics: Introduction

 \subsection{The homology classes associated to closed geodesics}

-As investigated in \cite{Nor22} there is another natural distribution problem that one can study associated to oriented closed geodesics, namely the distribution of the associated homology classes.
-To set this up, let $V_N:=H_1(Y_0(N),\R)$ be the singular homology group with $\R$-coefficients of the (open) modular curve of level $N$.
+As investigated in \cite{Nor22} there is another natural distribution problem that one can study associated to oriented closed geodesics, namely the distribution of their homology classes.
+To set this up, let

+denote the singular homology group with $\R$-coefficients of the (open) modular surface of level $N$.
 Given an oriented closed curve $\CC\subset Y_0(N)$ we denote by